anguillanneuf/CarND-Vehicle-Detection/project_writeup.md

 *`classifer.py`: contains my CNN classifier model
 *`helper.py`: contains functions such as `draw_cars()` for my pipeline
 *`pipeline.py`: short script to run my pipeline
-*`writeup_template.md`: You are reading it now :)
+*`model_steps.ipynb`: code used to process training images and train both the U-Net model and the CNN classifier *`writeup_template.md`: You are reading it now :)

 ---